 Common Causes of Burns to Children

-Many times a scalding injury occurs when a hot water heater is turned up too high and often this occurs on young children.
-His scalding burn can be an accident or even intentional as in cases of child abuse.
+Many times a scalding injury occurs when a hot water heater is turned up too high, and often this occurs in young children.
+His scalding burn can be an accident or even intentional, as in cases of child abuse.

-Many children are put in a bath that is much too hot for the child and the results can be catastrophic.
-Responsibility for the maximum temperature of the water heater can rest with a landlord or other owner.
+Many children are put in a bath that is much too hot for the child, and the results can be catastrophic.
+Responsibility for the water heater’s maximum temperature can rest with a landlord or other owner.

-Certainly, no child should be put into a hot bath or hot water without an adult testing the temperature to make sure it is okay.
+Certainly, no child should be put into a hot bath or water without an adult testing the temperature to ensure it is okay.

-Every year over hundred thousand people are treated in emergency rooms because of scalding.
-Many are hospitalized and about 80% of the serious hot-water burns are either children or the elderly or physically or mentally impaired.
+Every year, over a hundred thousand people are treated in emergency rooms because of scalding.
+Many are hospitalized, and about 80% of the serious hot-water burns are either children, the elderly, or those physically or mentally impaired.

 Very severe burns can result in extremely painful and long-lasting injury and even skin grafts may be appropriate.
-Severe burn injuries can easily run into hundreds of thousands of dollars for medical care and many require a lifetime of suffering.
+The cost of severe burn injuries can easily run into hundreds of thousands of dollars for medical care for burns and may require a lifetime of suffering.

 It is shocking how quickly someone can get burned with hot water.
 The severity of the burn depends upon how long the skin is in contact with the hot water and the water temperature.

-Other sources of burn injury can be children playing or attempting to help in the kitchen when food is cooking on the stove.
-Hot water or hot grease spilled on a child can be life threatening.
+Other sources of a burn injury can be children playing or attempting to help in the kitchen when food is cooking on the stove.
+Hot water or hot grease spilled on a child can be life-threatening.
 Keep pots and containers with hot liquid out of reach of children at all times.
 Burns can also happen at daycare centers, and if your child is injured at a daycare call an attorney asap.

-Always have an experience caretaker looking after your children and test the water before putting a young child in the bathwater.
+Always have an experienced caretaker looking after your children, and test the water before putting a young child in the bathwater.

 Some Child Burn Statistics: